pronovic/apologies/.run/commands/README.md

 ## Creating a new command

 A command is defined by a naming convention.
-The directory is the name of the command.
-Within the directory is a bash script called `command.sh`.
-That scipt must define a bash function `command_<command>`.
+There is a bash script that identifies the name of the command.
+Within the bash script, there must be a bash function `command_<command>`.

-So, for command called "example", you would create a file `.run/commands/example/command.sh` that contains a single bash function `command_example`, like this:
+So, for command called "example", you would create a file `.run/commands/example.sh` that contains a single bash function `command_example`, like this:

 ```bash